 Loyola University Chicago is located in CHICAGO, ILLINOIS-—the third-largest city in the United States.
 A hub of commerce and culture, Chicago serves as an expanded campus for Loyola students, who have direct access to the city’s countless career, internship, service, recreational, and entertainment opportunities.

-Type of School: A private university founded in 1870 offering graduate and undergraduate programs; one of the nation’s largest Jesuit, Catholic universities, and the only one located in Chicago
+Type of School: Private university founded in 1870 offering graduate and undergraduate programs; one of the nation’s largest Jesuit Catholic universities and the only one located in Chicago

 Number of Students: 17,007 total enrollment; 11,919 undergraduates; average class size: 26 students

-Number of Faculty: 600+ full-time faculty members; 14:1 student-faculty ratio; 93% of faculty hold the highest academic degree in their field.
+Number of Faculty: 600+ full-time faculty members; 14:1 student-faculty ratio; 93% of faculty with the highest academic degree in their field

-Colleges, Programs, and Degrees: 11 schools and colleges; 80+ undergraduate majors, 30+ five-year bachelor’s and master’s programs, and more than 140 graduate, professional, and graduate-level certificate programs
+Colleges, Programs, and Degrees: 11 schools and colleges, 80+ undergraduate majors, 30+ five-year bachelor’s-to-master’s programs, and more than 140 graduate, professional, and graduate-level certificate programs

 International Student Services: The Office for International Programs (OIP) coordinates study abroad opportunities for Loyola students and offers services to visiting international students and scholars.
 The OIP also operates the Chicago office for the John Felice Rome Center and the Vietnam Center.

 INTERNATIONAL STUDENT BUDGET:

-Graduate: Tuition and fees vary depending on programs.
+• Graduate: Tuition and fees vary depending on the program.

 * Annual estimate; includes full-time tuition, room and board, and fees; visit luc.edu/bursar for more information.

 Financial Aid: Merit-based scholarships are available for freshmen and transfers, including international students.
 Visit luc.edu/finaid for more information.

 Test Score Requirements: Incoming freshmen are required to take either the ACT or SAT.
 International students may be required to take the TOEFL or IELTS.

 Application Deadlines and Fees: